odoo/technical-training/README.md

 ## Base Requirements

-This training uses Git for its repository, and Github as its platform.
+This training uses [Git](https://git-scm.com/) for its repository, and Github as its platform.
-Start with module [Git and Github](00-git) if you never used them.

 The language [Python](https://www.python.org/) is a requirement for almost all modules.
+[Javascript](https://www.javascript.com/) is also required for some of the modules.

 ## Modules